 Caris Molecular Intelligence is the only comprehensive multiplatform tumour profiling service in the world with a proven survival advantage, and helps up to 5 times more patients than next generation sequencing (NGS) only services.1

-You may either pay for the profiling up-front via credit card (link) or direct transfer.
+You may either pay for the profiling up-front via credit card or by direct transfer.

 You may also pay monthly over a 3 year period through financing company LendMed.
 There is no annual fee, no exit fee and no early repayment fee, just an initial set up fee of $495.
 The interest rate may vary depending on your credit history (8.5% p.a. for good credit – 18% for poor credit history).